AlexBestoso/LZSS/README.md

 A bit of 1 is added to designate a "token", and is always followed by a series of 16 bits, a size and a distance, in that order.

 To compile this, run `make`

-## near future plan (probably tomorrow):
-Provide a javascript implementation of the algorithm to complement this C++ version.
-The goal is to enable REST endpoints to receive compressed data and decompress it.